Deployed Soldiers Clean up Camp

 A U.S. Army Soldier picks up trash during an organized cleanup Dec.
 16, 2016 at Camp Arifjan, Kuwait.
-The cleanup, hosted by Area Support Group – Kuwait, consisted of hundreds of volunteers collecting loose trash across the post and separating recyclables.
+Hundreds of volunteers came together to participate in the cleanup and collected over fifty bags of trash and recyclable material.
 (U.S. Army photo by Sgt.
 Angela Lorden)

 |Date Taken: